-7.1.4 Read Status Register-1 (05h), Status Register-2 (35h)
+7.1.4 Read Status Register-1 (05h), Status Register-2 (35h), Status Register-3(15h)

 The Read Status Register instructions allow the 8-bit Status Registers to be read.
-The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1, "35h" for Status Register -2 into the SI pin on the rising edge of SCLK.
+The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1, "35h" for Status Register -2, "15h" for Status Register-3 into the SI pin on the rising edge of SCLK.
 The status register bits are then shifted out on the SO pin at the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 7.1.4, Refer to section 5.4 for Status Register descriptions.